-Patricia Bruckenthal, PhD, APRN, FAAN, has been appointed interim Dean for Stony Brook University School of Nursing, effective July 7, 2022.
+Patricia Bruckenthal, PhD, APRN, FAAN, has been appointed Dean for Stony Brook University School of Nursing, effective November 10, 2022.

 An expert in pain management, Dr. Bruckenthal is a nationally recognized clinician and academic leader who has devoted her career to improving chronic pain assessment, management and clinical education.
 Currently, Dr. Bruckenthal serves as Associate Dean for Research and Innovation and Professor at Stony Brook University School of Nursing, where she has been instrumental in developing the PhD program within the school serving as the Chair of the Doctoral Studies in Nursing.
 As a member of the Stony Brook Strategic Budget Initiative and serving on the core of the Stony Brook Project REACH team, she has built relationships with all of the key leaders at Stony Brook University that will advance the best interests of the School of Nursing.